Tirap district: Divisions

 There are four Arunachal Pradesh Legislative Assembly constituencies located in this district: Namsang, Khonsa East, Khonsa-West, Borduria-Bogapani.
-All of these are part of Arunachal East Lok Sabha constituency.
+All of them are a part of the Arunachal East Lok Sabha constituency.

 Demographics

 According to the 2011 census, Tirap district has a population of 111,975, roughly equal to the nation of Grenada.
 This gives it a ranking of 613th in India (out of a total of 640).
 The district has a population density of 47 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 11.63%.
 Tirap has a sex ratio of 931 females for every 1000 males, and a literacy rate of 52.23%.

-Language
+Languages

 Much of the tribal population consists of the Naga related Nocte, Konyak, and Wancho, who traditionally followed Animism, although most of them have converted to Christianity.
 Smaller communities of two other Naga tribes, Tutsa and Tangsa, besides non-Naga Singhpo can be found in the district as well.
 Festive fairs and festivals such as the Loku of the Nocte, Oriya, or Ojiyele of the Wancho and the Pongtu festival of the Tutsa are celebrated in full flair.
 Along with these festivals, Durga Puja is also celebrated here.